Atmospheric Instrumentation Suite (AIS)

 What the AIS will Achieve

-The Global Oceans-Argonne AIS venture will achieve the following objectives:
+The AIS project will achieve the following objectives:

 Establish a nonprofit, nongovernmental ownership and management program structure that ensures continuing, flexible, cost effective access to the AIS by the international scientific community for climate research.